WenjieWu-Sci/FLArE/GridUtils/lxplus/README.md

 echo "Running ./FLArE macro.mac"
 ./FLArE macro.mac
 ```
 The executable sets the environment and creates the log directories.
 Since those are based on the cluster id, they cannot be created in advance.
-Note that all files (`lxplus_setup.sh`, `macro.mac`) are available locally because they were transferred.
+Note that all files (`lxplus_setup.sh`, `macro.mac`) are available locally because they were transferred by the submission file.
 If a GENIE `gst` is needed, it must be transferred from within the executable.